A topic from the subject of Biochemistry in Chemistry.

 Key Points

 • Signal transduction pathways are often regulated by feedback loops.
 These loops ensure that the signal is transmitted accurately and that the cell responds appropriately.
-For example, a negative feedback loop can shut down the pathway once the desired response has been achieved.
+Negative feedback loops dampen the signal, preventing over-stimulation, while positive feedback loops amplify the signal, leading to a more robust response.
+These feedback mechanisms maintain homeostasis and prevent uncontrolled cellular activity.

 • Signal transduction pathways are essential for a wide range of cellular processes.
-These pathways control cell growth, differentiation, metabolism, and apoptosis.
+These pathways control cell growth, differentiation, metabolism, and apoptosis (programmed cell death).
 They are also involved in immune responses, learning and memory, and development.
+Dysregulation of these pathways is implicated in numerous diseases, including cancer and diabetes.

 Main Concepts